 Erika Kubick Erika Kubick

-Get a Copy of My First Book!
+Get a Copy of My First Book

-I spent the past year working to create the perfect guidebook to help you cheese sluts worship our lord Cheesus.
-In true cheese preacher style, I designed her off of the real Holy Bible, separating all of that sacred intel into two glorious parts: The Old Testament and The New Testament.
+My first book, Cheese Sex Death: A Bible for the Cheese Obsessed is the perfect guidebook to help you worship our lord Cheesus.
+Just like the Holy Bible, the cheese bible is separated into two glorious parts: The Old Testament and The New Testament.
 The first part tells the story of how Cheesus was discovered and also covers both cheesemaking and the different types of cheese.
-The new testament covers everything you need to know about worshipping Cheesus, from buying to storing, serving, tasting, pairing, plating, and cooking.
-I’m serving you cheese platter ideas, my favorite recipes, and page after page of cheese erotica and sensual photography.
+The New Testament has everything you need to know about worshipping Cheesus, from buying to storing, serving, tasting, pairing, plating, and cooking, complete with my favorite cheese recipes.

-October feels so far away, but I’m so excited to get this bible into your hands!
+I’m so excited to get this bible into your hands!
 I hope you enjoy her as much as I loved making her for you.

 Read More